With Canadian housing prices reaching record highs in recent years, choosing the right mortgage lender and product has never been more important.

 RBC Mortgage Prepayment

 RBC mortgages permit prepaying up to 10% of the original mortgage principal annually without penalty.
-This enables borrowers to make lump sum payments as soon as they have extra cash available to pay the mortgage down faster.
+This enables borrowers to make lump sum payments as soon as they have extra cash available to pay down the mortgage faster.

 RBC Early Renewal